 Peter: The story of my grandpa.
 He gained so much wealth and lost it all due to his unhealthy financial actions and inaction.
 I decided to share this message with the world.
 I see it as a calling, an assignment, because it gives me fulfillment.

 Leslie: Is it important to teach kids about money?
 Why?
 At what age should parents start?

-Peter: I think so; one of the most important things is to teach kids about money, set expectations and help them figure out a path to financial freedom.
+Peter: I think so.
+I believe one of the most important things to teach kids is about money.
+Help them set expectations and figure out a path to financial freedom.
 By teaching kids about money, you help them discover the relationship between earning, spending and saving.
-By age three, four and five, most kids understand that money can be exchanged for something they want.
-They see parents pull out their wallet to pay for things such as food, books, toys, etc. This is the perfect time to begin.
+By age three, four and five, most kids understand money can be exchanged for something they want.
+They see parents pull out their wallet to pay for things such as food, books, toys, etc. This is the perfect time to begin teaching them.

 YES!
 TO PERSONAL FINANCE IN SCHOOLS

 Leslie: Do you think personal finance should be taught in schools?